marko-js/marko/README.md

 ## Template Compilation

 The Marko compiler produces a Node.js-compatible, CommonJS module as output.
-This output format has the advantage that compiled template modules can benefit from a context-aware module loader and templates can easily be transported to work in the browser using the [RaptorJS Optimizer](https://github.com/raptorjs3/optimizer) or [Browserify](https://github.com/substack/node-browserify).
+This output format has the advantage that compiled template modules can benefit from a out-aware module loader and templates can easily be transported to work in the browser using the [RaptorJS Optimizer](https://github.com/raptorjs3/optimizer) or [Browserify](https://github.com/substack/node-browserify).

 The `marko` module will automatically compile templates loaded by your application on the server, but you can also choose to precompile all templates.
 This can be helpful as a build or test step to catch errors early.